hakimuga/Resulted_Robots_Orchestration_Bundles/README.md

 * 9- Import the BipToJavaCase10 (from the directory where the archive was uncompressed).
 (Some Eclipse versions require to change the java version to support annotations)
 * 10- Try to remove "Atom package" and make some update on the BIP model -> The "Atom package" will be automatically created

-**Experiments :**

-The project conains two folders:

-**1- The BIP model of the Robot Behavior**
-* Robot atomic Component
-* Door atomic Component
-* Orchestrator atomic Component
-* The Main component gluing the BIP atomic components

-**2- The Java code related to the BIP Model:**
-* Unzip the file in Eclipse Workspace
-* Import the Java project

-# Generated Bundles
-* Import the bundles from eventingBusExample
-* Open the debug file from single-framework-example and press run OSGi
-* check the availability of bundles using  command : lb
-* run this commands : start door | start orch | start robot